 While domestic violence filed under Penal Code Section 273.5 (the willful infliction of corporal injury) can be charged as either a felony or misdemeanor, those charged with the crime will always have to post felony bail.
 This is because it is up to the prosecutors to choose the severity of the crime, so the decision is not made until after you have been given the opportunity to post bail.
-If you cannot afford to post bail, your Vista domestic violence defense lawyer may be able to arrange for reduced bail.
+If you cannot afford to post bail, your lawyer may be able to arrange for reduced bail.

 Sentencing for Domestic Violence

-If you are charged with a felony, you will be facing up to four years in prison.
+When domestic violence is a felony, you will be facing up to four years in prison.
 Misdemeanor charges carry penalties of up to one year in jail.
 No matter what charges are brought up against you, you will also face mandatory counseling and may also be subject to a stay away order, commonly referred to as a restraining order.

 Aside from prison or jail time and mandatory counseling, all domestic violence offenders automatically lose their gun rights under federal law.
 This could make you ineligible to join the military and could end your military career if you are already in the service.